 Millenium Prize HIPO organised the Millenium Prize-award ceremony on 26 April 2022, on the occasion of World IP Day.
-Winners of the award were: Barabás Téglakő Kft., engaged in manufacturing paving stones, Erika Bartos, story writer winning the Pro Familiis prize, Déryné Programme, at the forefront of the cultural revitalisation of the regions, Kerox Ipari és Kereskedelmi Kft. developer, manufacturer and distributor of ceramic valves, Zwack Unicum Nyrt., one of the flagships of the Hungarian spirits industry.
-7 Efficient management 7 Digitalisation, Information Technology Register of Administrative Arrangements Introduction of Automatic data request from the Register of Administrative Arrangements (Rendelkezési Nyilvántartás) was introduced, continuously initiating data requests from the Ministry of Interior's system starting as of June 8 2023.
-Reporting The project reporting working group of the Back Office project established the data storehouse structure serving reporting requirements along the Proof of Concept structure accepted earlier, and set up the data collection mechanism for statistical flash reports.
+Winners of the award were: Barabás Téglakő Kft., engaged in manufacturing paving stones, Erika Bartos, story writer winning the Pro Familiis prize, Déryné Program, at the forefront of the cultural revitalisation of the regions, Kerox Ipari és Kereskedelmi Kft. developer, manufacturer and distributor of ceramic valves, Zwack Unicum Nyrt., one of the flagships of the Hungarian spirits industry.
+7 Efficient management 7 Digitalisation, Information Technology Preliminary Declaration of Settings for Electronic Administration 1)Introduction of automatic data request from the Preliminary Declaration of Settings for Electronic Administration (Rendelkezési Nyilvántartás), continuously initiating data requests from the Ministry of Interior's system starting as of June 8 2023.
+Proof of Concept The project reporting working group of the Back Office project established the data storehouse structure serving reporting requirements along the Proof of Concept structure accepted earlier, and set up the data collection mechanism for statistical flash reports.
 The work on establishing the format of the statistical flash report has started and the testing period has been launched.
 Front office In April 2023 HIPO started the analysis of the future Front Office service with the aim to decide which international software package to introduce.
 On the basis of the analysis, the decision was made to introduce EUIPO's Front Office software package, including the User Area and Customer Services modules.
 The program package chosen needs to cover all types of IP protection.
 The expected date of introduction of the package is planned for the beginning of 2025.
 Website modernisation In January 2023 HIPO started preparation works for the website modernisation project, which was finally launched at the end of October.
 The project started with infrastructure planning, information security and branding tasks.
 Centralised Human Resource Records HIPO set up the technical conditions for introducing the Centralised Human Resource Records and data migration started to the central system (Ministry of Interior).
-Parallel to this process, it turned out that the software will not replace the functions of the software - Nexon - currently used by HIPO, including the digital approval of holidays, as well as the digital record of hours worked and on holiday.
+Parallel to this process, it turned out that the software will not replace the functions of the software - Nexon - currently used by HIPO, including the digital approval of holidays and the digital record of hours worked and on holiday.
 The system went live in June 2023.
-E-payment by card In the first half of the year HIPO prepared the concept and then planned and started to introduce the Virtual Point of Sale (VPOS) system enabling e-payment by card.
-The development process finished in September when the service went live.
+Virtual Point of Sale (VPOS) In the first half of the year HIPO prepared the concept and then planned and started to introduce the Virtual Point of Sale (VPOS) system enabling e-payment by card.
+The development process finished in September and the service went live.
 CTI software Relating to the Back Office project, but independently of it, the introduction of the CTI software with the aim to replace the TM/ DS View started, in order to implement the data exchange with EUIPO in the Blockchain mechanism based on HyperLedger Fibre.
-The data service relating to trademark-related data started on 4 December 2023.
+The data service relating to trade mark-related data started on 4December 2023.
 The data service relating to design data is still under development.
 Electronic document inspection service